angelomilan/ethereum-guides/GPU-cloud_mining.md

 ```
 python mk_genesis_block.py --extradata 0x11bbe8db4e347b4e8c937c1c8370e4b5ed33adb3db69cbdb7a38e1e50b1b82fa > genesis_block.json
 ```

+The block will start going through and processing the transactions.
+These are the transactions that took place in the Ether pre-sale during 2014.
+How cool is that?

 Once you are satisfied with the generation of the Genesis block, you can load it into the clients using this command: